 DIRECTORS GUILD OF AMERICA

-CREATIVE RIGHTS HANDBOOK 2020-2023
+CREATIVE RIGHTS HANDBOOK

+2023-2026

-THEATRICAL MOTION PICTURES AND LONG-FORM TELEVISION FILMS
+THEATRICAL MOTION PICTURES AND LONG-FORM TELEVISION FILMS/SVOD

-EPISODIC TELEVISION/ HIGH BUDGET SVOD SERIES
+EPISODIC TELEVISION AND HIGH BUDGET SVOD/AVOD SERIES

-Dear Colleague,

-This book is for you.
+Dear Colleague, This book is for you.

 Since the inception of the DGA in 1936, protecting your creative rights as a Director has been core to our mission as a labor union.
-From establishing the right to a Director's Cut, to a host of additional hard-fought creative rights protections negotiated over the past 80-plus years, your Guild stands ready and willing to defend these rights on your behalf.

-Unfortunately, sometimes Directors are either unclear or unaware of the contractual rights protections they have as DGA members.
-That's why we have developed this Creative Rights Handbook - to help raise awareness of your creative rights throughout all phases of feature film and television production.
-This current edition has been redesigned with two separate sections, outlining in detail specific issues you may face in Theatrical Motion Pictures/Longform Television Films and in Episodic Television/High Budget SVOD Series.
+From establishing the right to a Director's Cut, to the many additional hard-fought creative rights protections negotiated over the past 80-plus years, your Guild stands ready and willing to defend these rights on your behalf.
+It is critically important for every member to understand the creative rights that are available to us, and to exercise these rights with every production.
+When we do not exercise them, we actively contribute to their erosion and increase the chance they are not provided to us or other Directors in the future.
+Unfortunately, sometimes Directors are either unclear or unaware of the contractual rights we have as DGA members - and we cannot rely on outside individuals or productions to inform us.
+That's why we have developed this CREATIVE RIGHTS HANDBOOK - to clearly outline your creative rights throughout all phases of feature film and television production.
+This edition contains two separate sections, outlining in detail the creative rights you have and specific issues you may face in Theatrical Motion Pictures and Long-Form Television Films/ SVOD and in Episodic Television and High Budget SVOD/ AVOD Series.
+As you enjoy the benefits of DGA creative rights on your next directing assignment, don't forget the Directors who have fought battle after battle to win and maintain these contractual protections for us all.
+You are responsible for contributing to this legacy.
+If you find yourself with any creative rights questions or problems, please contact the DGA immediately by calling the DGA Creative Rights Hotline (310) 289-5355 or emailing CreativeRights@dga.org.

-It is critically important for every member to understand that creative rights are always available to us.

-When we choose not to exercise them, we further the chances of their erosion.
-In our ongoing efforts to raise awareness of your rights, the Guild has instituted a new initiative where we reach out to Directors as they begin the post-production process, checking in to ensure that our members have the support they need to safeguard these valuable protections.

-As you enjoy the benefits of DGA creative rights on your next directing assignment, don't forget the Directors who have fought battle after battle to win these contractual protections for us all.

-And if you find yourself with any creative rights questions or problems, please contact the DGA immediately.
 The Guild is here to help you.

-Sincerely,

-Jonathan Mostow Christopher Nolan

-Co-Chairs DGA Creative Rights Committee

-Paris Barclay Matthew Penn
+Sincerely.

-Chair & Co-Chair DGA Television Creative Rights Committee

-TABLE OF CONTENTS

-THEATRICAL MOTION PICTURES A LONG-FORM TELEVISION FILMS - CREATIVE RIGHTS CHECKLIST Checklists of DGA Directors' creative rights, couthis handbook for feature film and long-form televity. dified in 6 THEATRICAL MOTION PICTURES A LONG-FORM TELEVISION FILMS - SUMMARY OF CREATIVE RIGHTS A summary of a Director's creative rights under the Directors Guild of America Basic Agreement of 2 for feature film and long-form television e 2020 EPISODIC TELEVISION/HIGH BUILD SVOD SERIES - CREATIVE RIGHT CHECKLIST Checklists of DGA Directors' creative rights, cool in this handbook for episodic television and high build street street in the street street street in the street street in the street street street street in the street dified EPISODIC TELEVISION/HIGH BUIL SVOD SERIES - SUMMARY OF CREATIVE RIGHTS A summary of a Director's creative rights under to Directors Guild of America Basic Agreement of 20 episodic television and high budget SVOD series he 020 for BASIC AGREEMENT, ARTICLE 7 Directors' minimum conditions, preparation, product post-production for feature film, long-form televisi television series on and CODE OF PREFERRED PRACTICE: A set of non-binding guidelines, agreed upon by t and the studios, to encourage a higher level of co he Guild
+Ionathan Mostow Christopher Nolan Co-Chairs DGA Creative Rights Committee Thomas Schlamme Nicole Kassell Chair & Co-Chair DGA Television Creative Rights Committee TABLE OF CONTENTS THEATRICAL MOTION PICTURES AND LONG-FORM TELEVISION FILMS/SVOD - CREATIVE RIGHTS CHECKLIST Checklists of DGA Directors' creative rights, codified in this handbook for feature film and long-form television/SVOD THEATRICAL MOTION PICTURES AND LONG-FORM TELEVISION FILMS/SVOD - SUMMARY OF CREATIVE RIGHTS A summary of a Director's creative rights under the EPISODIC TELEVISION & HIGH BUDGET SVOD/AVOD SERIES - CREATIVE RIGHTS CHECKLIST Directors Guild of America Basic Agreement of 2023 for feature film and long-form television/SVOD9 Checklists of DGA Directors' creative rights, codified in this handbook for episodic television and high budget EPISODIC TELEVISION & HIGH BUDGET SVOD/AVOD SERIES - SUMMARY OF CREATIVE RIGHTS A summary of a Director's creative rights under the Directors Guild of America Basic Agreement of 2023 for episodic television and high budget SVOD/AVOD series27 BASIC AGREEMENT, ARTICLE 7 Directors' minimum conditions, preparation, production and post-production for feature film, long-form television and CODE OF PREFERRED PRACTICES A set of non-binding guidelines, agreed upon by the Guild and the studios, to encourage a higher level of conduct for employers and Directors96